 Minn.
 Stat. § 471.345, the Uniform Municipal Contracting Law, was established to provide dollar limits for all municipalities upon contracts which shall or may be entered into on the basis of competitive bids, quotations, or purchase or sale in the open market.
 Vendors may now submit bids, quotations, and proposals electronically in a form and manner required by the municipality.
 Minn.
 Stat. § 471.345, subd.
-18. Generally, the following thresholds apply beginning August 1, 2008:
+18. Generally, the following thresholds apply:

-- 1. For contracts over \$100,000 sealed bids, solicited by public notice and subject to the particular requirements of the governmental subdivision.
-[Prior to August 1, 2008, this threshold applied to contracts over \$50,000.] - 2.
-For contracts from \$25,000 to \$100,000 sealed bids or direct negotiation, with two quotations whenever possible.
-[Prior to August 1, 2008, this threshold applied to contracts from \$10,000 to \$50,000.] - 3.
+- 1. For contracts over \$100,000 sealed bids, solicited by public notice and subject to the particular requirements of the governmental subdivision. - 2.
+For contracts from \$25,000 to \$100,000 sealed bids or direct negotiation, with two quotations whenever possible. - 3.
 For contracts of \$25,000 or less open market or quotations (with at least two contract quotations, if practicable).
-[Prior to August 1, 2008, this threshold applied to contracts of \$10,000 or less.]